How is the conversion charge calculated?

 State law requires the assessor to provide the property owner with a notice that a conversion charge may be due when land changes classification from agricultural to residential, commercial, or manufacturing.

-- The notice must be in writing and sent by standard mail at least 15 days before the Board of Review meeting.
+The notice must be in writing and mailed at least 15 days (30 days in revaluation years) prior to the BOR meeting (or meeting of the Board of Assessors, if one exists).
 If the owner's address is unknown, the assessor must provide the notification to the property's occupant.

 What if the conversion charge is not paid?

 If payment is not made within 30 days of issuance by the county treasurer, interest accumulates at 1 percent per month from the issuance date.
-The county can collect the unpaid conversion charge as a special charge against the land (this is why notice to any purchaser of the property is so important).
+The county can collect the unpaid conversion charge as a special charge against the land.

 Can the county subtract the administrative costs of collection from the conversion charge amount returned to the taxation districts?